 - Ready, Set, GROW!
 Workshop Series- The Governor’s Office of Minority Affairs is helping small, minority and women business owners compete for State contracting opportunities with a new life workshop series entitled Ready, Set, GROW!.
 The two hour workshop will include information about certification in the State’ Minority Business Enterprise Program, vendor enrollment in the Small Business Reserve Program, and where to find procurement opportunities within the 70 participating agencies and tips on how to navigate the procurement process.
 Watch a video on the series here.

 - Military Personnel and Veteran Owned Small Business No-Interest Loan Program – The Maryland Department of Commerce, in consultation with the Maryland Department of Veterans Affairs, administers this no-interest loan program (loan amounts up to $50,000) for business owners who fall under any one of the following categories: (Note: Due to expanded eligibility, the program has received a growing number of applications.
-As a result, the program has temporarily discontinued accepting new loan requests until existing applications are processed and the availability of funds is reevaluated.)
+As a result, the program is currently not accepting new applications until existing applications are processed and the availability of funds is reevaluated.)

 - Military reservist or National Guard member called to active duty